-Anisa Schell, E. Mistletoe: Resident/Owner in Tobin Hill since 2014.
+Anisa Schell, East Mistletoe: Resident in Tobin Hill since 2014.
 Anisa was elected to the THCA Board in 2018 and re-elected in 2020.
-Originally from Denver, CO, Anisa and her family moved to San Antonio in 2013.
+Originally from Denver, CO, she and her family moved to San Antonio in 2013.
 Anisa’s background is in construction estimating and project administration.
 In 2006, she left her career to stay home with her three children.
-Since that time, she has served on numerous boards and committees in her community that have ranged from organizing a city-wide event with the Denver Botanic Gardens, to founding a homeschool school co-op that is now serving more than 75 families in San Antonio with over 250 students.
-In 2016 and 2017, along with her neighbors, she helped organize the Dia de los Muertos/E. Mistletoe Porch Crawl in Tobin Hill.
+Since that time, she has served on numerous boards and committees in her community.
+Since 2016, Anisa helped establish and organize the annual Dia de los Muertos/E. Mistletoe Porch Crawl in Tobin Hill.
 In 2018 Anisa represented neighborhoods on one of the five Technical Working Groups for the Mayor’s Housing Policy Task Force.
 She is a member of the Tier One Neighborhood Coalition, and is working along side the San Antonio Conservation Society’s Neighborhood Liaison Committee on issues dealing with infill development in San Antonio’s legacy neighborhoods, including Tobin Hill.

 Contact Your THCA Board: